Fungizone® for Injection 50mg/Vial

 Mucormycosis (also called zygomycosis) is a rare infection caused by organisms that belong to a group of fungi called Mucoromycotina.
 At one time these fungi were called Zygomycota, but this scientific name has recently been changed.
 These fungi are typically found in the soil and in association with decaying organic matter, such as leaves, compost piles or rotten wood.
 Mucormycosis needs to be treated with antifungal medication prescribed by a health care provider.
 These medications are given by mouth or through a vein.
 Skin infections with the fungus may require surgery to cut away the infected tissue.

 Click here to download the Product Monograph

-Click here to download the prescribing information
+Click here to download Prescribing Information

 FREQUENTLY ASKED QUESTIONS

-Get emergency medical help if you have signs of an allergic reaction: fever, chills, sweating, fast heartbeats, fainting; hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; wheezing, difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: